kei-the-gae/chess-game/README.md

 \
 Don't cheat.
 I'm watching you :\)\
 Don't drag pieces onto pieces.
 Don't say I didn't warn you\
+A King being captured wins the game.
+It searches the array of players' pieces and if a K1 isn't found the opposite player from the missing King is the winner\
 \
 ![ugly](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZjJ6NGQzMDNvdTRlcnl0c2pyMWoydWt1dGNkbTdoMHU2aTNkc3FlNSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/qdBHt01vnl972/giphy.gif)